sachitshivam/zsh-backup/README.md

 # zsh-backup
-Full backup of oh-my-zsh and zshrc
+Backup of my oh-my-zsh and zshrc